 These maps do not provide a drought forecast.
 Instead they indicate the return period of rainfall required to overcome the dry conditions for the following 6 months based on current conditions.

-SUMMARY: During April to September, most of Great Britain will not require particularly unusual rainfall (<5 year return periods) to return to average conditions for the time of year, except for Southern England which will require 5 -10 year return period rainfall to return to average conditions for April.
+SUMMARY: During December to May, Great Britain will not require particularly unusual rainfall (<5 year return periods) to return to average conditions for the time of year.

-HR Highlands Region

-NER North East Region

-TR Tay Region
+HR Highlands Region NER North East Region TR Tay Region